nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 [...]
 ```

-- If the database is in your local machine you have to use the interface ip that uses the host to connect to the Docker containers.
-You can get this ip by running the command below and checking the gateway property:
+3. If the database is in your local machine, you have to use the interface IP that uses the host to connect to the Docker containers.
+You can get this IP by running the command below and checking the gateway property:
 ```
 docker inspect <container_name>
 ```

-- The external database has been tested both for external PostgreSQL database running in our local machine, in a remote server or inside another Docker container.
-It also could be integrated with AWS RDS, it has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL version 10).
+The external database has been tested both for external PostgreSQL database running in our local machine and in a remote server or inside another Docker container.
+It can also be integrated with AWS RDS, which has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL version 10).

 ### 2.7.1 Reconfigure external database address after initialization

 It is possible to change the external database after the initialization while the Sidecar container is running.
-This will not recreate the database, so we need to make sure that the `serverconf` database and a user with granted permissions to access it are already created.
-To change the database host we need to:
+This will not recreate the database, so make sure that you have already created the `serverconf` database and a user with granted permissions to access it.
+To change the database host, you need to:
-- Run a new command on the Sidecar container:
+1. Run a new command on the Sidecar container:
 ```bash
 docker exec -it <sidecar_container_name> bash
   ```
-- Inside the container open in a text editor (we can install any of the command line text editors like nano, vi ...) the `etc/xroad/db.properties` file:
+2. Inside the container, open the `etc/xroad/db.properties` file in a text editor (you can install any of the command line text editors like nano, vi ...):
  ```bash
 nano etc/xroad/db.properties
   ```
-- Replace the connection host, the username and password with the properties of the new database:
+3. Replace the connection host, the username and password with the properties of the new database:
 ```bash
   [...]
     # -db.properties -